bevyengine/bevy_github_ci_template/README.md

 ### Publish on Github Release

-This action will occur automatically every time you push a tag if you have enabled the environment variable `add_github_release: true` in the [release.yaml](./.github/workflows/release.yaml#L19) file.
+This action will occur automatically every time you push a tag if you have enabled the environment variable `publish_github_releases: true` in the [release.yaml](./.github/workflows/release.yaml#L28) file.

 However, if you prefer more configuration options to manage your releases, you can do so through the GitHub CLI or the web browser: